Occipital Neuralgia and Multiple Sclerosis

 2. Possible causes of multiple sclerosis flare:

-Multiple Sclerosis flares are believed to be caused by a variety of factors, including inflammation in the brain, depression and pain perception.
-MS is also associated with a higher incidence of headache and migraine, which may involve an inflammatory response in the brain.
+Multiple sclerosis flares are believed to be caused by various factors, including inflammation in the brain, depression, and altered pain perception.
+Additionally, MS is associated with a higher incidence of headache and migraine, potentially involving an inflammatory response in the brain.

-Lesions in the brainstem or pons can lead to a migraine-like head condition that can be triggered by MS flares.
+The presence of lesions in the brainstem or pons can contribute to a migraine-like head condition that may be triggered by MS flares.
 Other pain syndromes linked to MS include trigeminal neuralgia, occipital neuralgia, facial pain, L’hermitte’s sign and temporomandibular joint pain.

 • Stress